UPPMAX/HPC-python/docs/day1/load_run_packages.rst

       - The python application at LUNARC comes with several preinstalled packages - check first before installing yourself!
       - LUNARC has both Python 2.7.x and Python 3.x installed.
       - We will be using Python 3.x in this course.
-For this course, the recommended version of Python to use on Kebnekaise is 3.11.3.
+For this course, the recommended version of Python to use on Cosmos is 3.11.5.

       - This is a selection of the packages and libraries installed at LUNARC.
 These are all installed as **modules** and need to be loaded before use.